youdianhaoxiao/CASA0015/README.md

 **For Android Users**:

 WasteWise is just a tap away.
-Visit our [GitHub Releases page](https://nextjs.org/) to find the most recent version of the app.
-Download the .apk file and follow the standard installation procedure for Android applications to start your journey with WasteWise.
+Visit our [GitHub Releases page](https://github.com/youdianhaoxiao/CASA0015-RecyleApp/releases/tag/v1.2.43) to find the most recent version of the app.
+Download the `.apk` file and follow the standard installation procedure for Android applications to get start with WasteWise.

 **For iOS Users**: